 - Glyphosate and glyphosate-based herbicides, which have been on the market around the world for more than 40 years, are among the most rigorously studied products of their kind.

-- In addition to the rigorous registration that it has gone through in the U.S. and the EU, glyphosate is approved for use in more than 160 countries.
+- In addition to the rigorous registration that it has goes through in the U.S. and the EU, over its 40 plus year history, glyphosate has been approved for use in 160 countries.

 Other resources on this topic: